hyperquantum/PMP/README.md

   * Ability to start a full indexation while the server is running
   * Store last track repetition avoidance interval for each user in the database
   * Ability to shut down the server from the GUI remote
-  * Ability to insert a breakpoint (automatic pause) into the queue
   * Display last-heard time of each track in the remote
   * Time-based auto-stop function
   * Naming a PMP Server instance (e.g. "living room")